-Patricia Majluf is a native of Peru, an expert on fisheries and anchoveta (a fish in the anchovy family), and the vice president of Oceana Peru.
+Patricia Majluf is a native of Peru, an expert on fisheries and anchoveta (a fish in the anchovy family), and a senior scientist at Oceana Peru.
 The Peruvian anchoveta reduction fishery is the largest single-species fishery on the planet.
 Each year, 6 million to 10 million metric tons of anchoveta are extracted from the Humboldt Current Ecosystem, a narrow strip of ocean off Peru that is one of the largest and most productive marine ecosystems in the world thanks to coastal currents and winds that move deep, cold, nutrient-rich waters to the surface.

 Anchoveta are the cornerstone of the Humboldt ecosystem’s productivity, and the massive fishery affects the ecosystem’s resilience.
 About 98 percent of the catch is used to produce fish oil and fish meal, which are primarily used in animal feed, but this indirect consumption of fish is a less-efficient source of protein than fish consumed directly.